 It is an ideal sweetener for tequila cocktails because the two agave products are natural companions.
 This means that you can use in cocktails like the jalapeño margarita, Danny Ocean, Guadalajara, tequiliano, and papaya smash.

 Agave nectar also pairs nicely with most other distilled spirits.
 For instance, it is used with rum in the daiquir-ease and with whiskey in the hot buttered whiskey or hot cinn apple toddy.
 It is used in many vodka cocktails such as the summertime fruit punch lemonade and the celery cup no. 1.
-You can even use it to sweeten gin cocktails as we see in the Soho cocktail and Union Square recipes.

 It's not all about the alcohol, either.
 The autumnal temptations recipe is a perfect example of how well agave nectar works in mocktails.
 You can even make fresh-squeezed lemonade using agave nectar rather than sugar or simple syrup.